RobSmyth/Git2SemVer.MSBuild.Fork/docs/Usage/Workflow.md

 If there has been a prior release the most recent releases that are directly reachable from the head commit should be marked with (release tags)[xref:release-tagging].
 These tag defines the starting version for Git2SemVer.
 There is no benefit to adding tags for all prior releases in the repository's history.
-Git2SemVer stops walking Git commits when it reaches a release tag.
+Git2SemVer stops walking Git commits when it reaches a (release tags)[xref:release-tagging].

 ### Guava example